awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Tagging.md

 Tags help you do the following:
 + Identify and organize your AWS resources\.
 Many AWS services support tagging, so you can assign the same tag to resources from different services to indicate that the resources are related\.
 For example, you can assign the same tag to a CloudWatch rule that you assign to an EC2 instance\.
 + Track your AWS costs\.
 You activate these tags on the AWS Billing and Cost Management dashboard\.
 AWS uses the tags to categorize your costs and deliver a monthly cost allocation report to you\.
-For more information, see [Use Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the [AWS Billing and Cost Management User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.
+For more information, see [Use Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the [AWS Billing User Guide](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)\.

 The following sections provide more information about tags for CloudWatch\.